izertis/spring-boot-kotlin-playground/kustomer-address-jpa/README.md

 ```

 * Open [Swagger UI](http://localhost:8080/swagger-ui/index.html) in your browser.
-  Use "Basic Authentication" with username `user` and password `password` to authenticate.
+  Use "Basic Authentication" with username `admin` and password `password` to authenticate.

 * Running Unit Tests: